vi-ctorivanov/Purity/README.md

 # Purity

 _Purity_ is a specialized wiki / authoring engine written in PHP.
-A custom variant of it is used as the back-end for [V-OS](http://v-os.ca).
+A custom variant of it was previously used as the back-end for [V-OS](http://v-os.ca).

 Text files written in the appropriate format are parsed through _Purity_'s multi-layered parser into PHP objects called `artifacts`.
 Each `artifact` corresponds to a page, and once populated, is parsed into its html counterpart.